-- 38.6.1.1 Prior to any formal action being taken a full and thorough investigation will be carried out.
-In most cases this will be undertaken by the line manager or, where this is not feasible (or appropriate, given the nature of the allegations), an independent person (an 'investigating officer').
-In these instances the investigating officer will be independent and appropriately determined by the Director of Human Resources & Organisational Development or his/her nominee. - In some cases an investigatory meeting with the member of staff will be required before proceeding to any hearing.
-In others, the investigatory stage will be the collation of evidence by the line manager/investigating officer for use at any hearing. - 38.6.1.3 The investigatory meeting should not by itself result in any action.
+- 38.7.2.3 The investigatory meeting should not by itself result in any disciplinary action.
 The purpose of the meeting is to gather the facts and understand the circumstances.
 The investigating officer/line manager should compile an Investigation Report and conclude by deciding whether there is a case to answer.
-This decision will be based on the balance of probabilities. - 38.6.1.4 Staff may be accompanied by a trade union (TU) representative or work colleague at a formal investigatory meeting. - 38.6.1.5 In certain circumstances a period of suspension may be considered.
-Please refer to Ordinance 42: Suspension for further information. - 38.6.2 Step 2: Arrange the hearing - 38.6.2.1 If it is decided that there is a case to answer, the member of staff will be notified of this in writing, in advance.
-This notification will contain sufficient information about the matter and its possible consequences, to enable him/her to prepare to answer the case at a hearing.
-Further guidance is also available in Illegality & SOSR: Staff Guide. - 38.6.2.2 Copies of any written evidence, which may include any witness statements and details of any witnesses to be called, will be included with the notification. - 38.6.2.3 The notification will also give details of the time and venue for the hearing and advise the member of staff of their right to be accompanied at the hearing.
-It will also confirm their right to request to be represented by a responsible friend or relative in instances where it is not possible for the member of staff to attend. - The member of staff should provide copies of any written evidence and details of any witnesses to be called, in advance of the hearing.
+This decision will be based on the balance of probabilities. - 38.7.2.4 Staff may be accompanied by a trade union (TU) representative or work colleague at a formal investigatory meeting. - 38.7.2.5 There may be circumstances where there are no grounds for proceeding; the decision may be whether to; - drop the matter as it is deemed insubstantial and a hearing would be a disproportionate response, or there is no case to answer; - take informal action this is an attempt to correct a situation and prevent it from getting worse without using the disciplinary procedure; - consider mediation (where appropriate for the case in question).
+A mediator can help both parties reach their own agreement.
+The mediator will help the parties reach a way forward if both parties want this. - 38.7.2.6 In certain circumstances a period of suspension may be considered whilst the matter is being dealt with.
+Please refer to Ordinance 43: Suspension for further information. - 38.7.3 Step 2: Arrange the hearing - 38.7.3.1 If it is decided that there is a disciplinary case to answer, the member of staff will be notified of this in writing, in advance.
+This notification will contain sufficient information about the matter and its possible consequences, to enable him/her to prepare to answer the case at a disciplinary hearing.
+Further guidance is also available in Conduct: Staff Guide. - 38.7.3.2 The hearing should be held without unreasonable delay whilst allowing all parties reasonable time to prepare their case, and normally within 20 working days. - 38.7.3.3 Copies of any written evidence, which may include any witness statements and details of any witnesses to be called, will be included with the notification. - 38.7.3.4 The notification letter will also provide details of the hearing date, venue and panel, as well as the right to be accompanied. - 38.7.3.5 The member of staff should provide copies of any written evidence and details of any witnesses to be called, in advance of the hearing.